omaraltayyan/NumericalAnalysis/README.md

 3 - every now and then, do a commit, a commit applies your changes to your repositry and makes your changes ready to be uploaded to the cloud

 here's how to do a commit:

-      git commit -m"a description of changes"
+      git commit -m "a description of changes"

 4 - you can apply you changes to the online cloud by using push command: